ThibautBernard/AirBnB_clone/README.md

     * Deserialize
     * Return all current object
   * BaseModel
-    * Main classes were every classes will inherit from
+    * Main class were every classes will inherit from
     * unique id
     * created_at
     * updated_at